ukparliament/weeknotes.data-search/2018/37/index.md

 * Dan read a Google post on [Five insights on voice technology](https://www.blog.google/perspectives/scott-huffman/five-insights-voice-technology/).
 He also suspects Robert read it.
 Probably first.
 Or ^first^ as we used to say.

-* Dan also read [Translating data ethics by Sarah Gold](https://projectsbyif.com/blog/translating-data-ethics) from [projectsbyif](https://twitter.com/projectsbyif) and took a look at their [9 practices for organisations operating digital services](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/data-ethics-practices/9+practices+for+organisations+operating+digital+services.pdf).
+* Dan read [Translating data ethics by Sarah Gold](https://projectsbyif.com/blog/translating-data-ethics) from [projectsbyif](https://twitter.com/projectsbyif) and took a look at their [9 practices for organisations operating digital services](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/data-ethics-practices/9+practices+for+organisations+operating+digital+services.pdf).

 * The [Government Computational Service are removing support for a whole bunch of data formats from their registers](https://www.registers.service.gov.uk/data-format-changes).
 We're not sure why.
 Or what [Roy](https://en.wikipedia.org/wiki/Roy_Fielding) might think.